 I have two decades of roll-up-the-sleeves design experience in advertising agencies, design consulting, as well as working client-side for the federal government, leading teams and projects, mentoring young designers.

-At Capital One (R&D and Labs) I led Human-Centered Design teams to be empathetic to our our customers, to prototype quickly, vet our ideas openly, and to build out concepts with a "test and learn" strategy thats helps us evolve them.
+At Capital One (R&D and Labs) I led Human-Centered Design teams to be empathetic to our customers, to prototype quickly, vet our ideas openly, and to build out concepts with a "test and learn" strategy thats helps us evolve them.

 We broke a lot of things.